appuio/ops-techlab/labs/51_backup.md

 ### Lab 5.1.5: Create etcd Backup
 We plan to create a Backup of our etcd.
 When we've created our backup, we wan't to restore them on master1/master2 and scale out from 1 to 3 nodes.

-First we create a snapshot of our etc-database:
+First we create a snapshot of our etcd cluster:
 ```
 [root@master0 ~]# export ETCD_POD_MANIFEST="/etc/origin/node/pods/etcd.yaml"
 [root@master0 ~]# export ETCD_EP=$(grep https ${ETCD_POD_MANIFEST} | cut -d '/' -f3)